eliesl/Collision-Severity-Prediction-in-Seattle/README.md

   - removing NULL or NaN values
   - performing standardization (if it is needed) to bring the features on the same scale
   - converting categorical variables to numerical variables
   - feature selection, removing non-relevant columns to the prediction task, avoiding multicollinearity
+  - balancing the data (different accident severity types have different number of samples in the dataset)

  # Methodology: